epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/docs/index.md

 <div class="elfsight-app-e405de8e-e0dc-4680-a320-38e64a6d668b" data-elfsight-app-lazy></div>

 ## Goals and Objectives
 Ever wondered what's really going on behind those glitzy movie premieres and blockbuster earnings?
 Well, we're pulling back the curtain to reveal the economic drama behind the silver screen!
-So, grab your popcorn, and let's dive into the world of movie economics.

 Here's the blockbuster lineup of questions we're tackling:
 1. **Inflation and Trends in the Movie Industry**: When adjusted for inflation, how does the revenue of older movies compare to recent modern movies?
 Is there a notable trend in the budget of movies over the years when considering inflation?